lawrennd/old_talks/_ml/includes/new-methods-required.md

 transcription and translation occur in bacterial and archaeal cells.
 That is despite the wealth of gene expression and protein data about these cells.
-Even if we were to pull all this information together, would it be enough to develop that understanding?
-Health is an accumulation of \tk{FIXME}}
+Even if we were to pull all this information together, would it be enough to develop that understanding?}

 \notes{There are large quantities of data, but the complexity of the underlying systems in these domains, even the terabytes of data we have today may not be enough to determine the parameters of